litongjava/next-jfinal/readme.md

 # next jfinal
-The next JFinal is JFinal besides Servlet.
+The next JFinal is JFinal without Servlet.